-The Office of the Special Envoy for Holocaust Issues, Douglas Davidson, develops and implements U.S. policy with respect to the return of Holocaust-era assets to their rightful owners, compensation for wrongs committed during the Holocaust, and Holocaust remembrance.
+The Office of the Special Envoy for Holocaust Issues, Nicholas Dean, develops and implements U.S. policy with respect to the return of Holocaust-era assets to their rightful owners, compensation for wrongs committed during the Holocaust, and Holocaust remembrance.
 The Office does this in a manner that complements and supports broader U.S. interests and initiatives in a Europe committed to democracy, pluralism, human rights, and tolerance.
 The Office seeks to bring a measure of justice and assistance to Holocaust victims and their families and to create an infrastructure to assure that the Holocaust is remembered properly and accurately.
 This is an important issue in our bilateral relations with countries of central and eastern Europe and with the state of Israel.

 Much of the Office's work relates to bringing closure to issues left outstanding during the Cold War.
 Before 1989, the governments of Russia and its satellites refused to permit research into Holocaust questions or the payment of compensation to Holocaust victims and their heirs.
 The end of communist governments in eastern Europe made it possible to extend Holocaust programs to those countries.